simonpf/gprof_nn/docs/installation.md

 ## Basic installation

-The basic install of ``gprof_nn`` provides all functionality to run the GPROF-NN retrieval on observations from the GPM constellation.
-It is also the easiest way to install the ``gprof_nn`` package.
+The basic installation of gprof_nn provides all the necessary functionality to run the GPROF-NN retrieval on observations from the GPM constellation.
+This is the easiest and recommended method for most users.

+To install, run:

 ```
 pip install git+https://github.com/simonpf/gprof_nn@gprof_v8